-A central part of the Vermont Cancer Center's mission is to share with the public — as well as with other cancer providers, researchers, and health care experts — the latest information on cancer prevention and screening, diagnostics and treatment, as well as advances in clinical and laboratory research and issues of survivorship.
-To that end, the Vermont Cancer Center hosts an annual Breast Cancer Conference for the public, as well as many academic lectures and professional meetings and symposia for cancer care providers and researchers.
+A central part of the University of Vermont Cancer Center's mission is to share with the public — as well as with other cancer providers, researchers, and health care experts — the latest information on cancer prevention and screening, diagnostics and treatment, as well as advances in clinical and laboratory research and issues of survivorship.
+To that end, the University of Vermont Cancer Center hosts an annual Breast Cancer Conference for the public, as well as many academic lectures and professional meetings and symposia for cancer care providers and researchers.

 - Pioneering a biopsy procedure that has revolutionized the treatment of several forms of cancer.